 Maybe you prefer a platform with a wider selection of tutorials or offline activities?
 Code.org is a non-profit that aims to make coding accessible to all students.
 Its Hour of Code tutorials are designed to be fun, engaging, and intuitive - and to be completed in just one hour, making it a fantastic complement to Scratch.
 The platform offers a wide variety of coding activities and games to keep kids entertained while they learn.
 As an added bonus, Code.org even provides 'unplugged' activities that teach computational thinking without a computer.
 Learn more about using Code.org here.

 As kids grow older and their cognitive abilities advance, they often seek challenges beyond Scratch's capabilities.
-Here are a few notable alternatives:
+They might feel ready to move on from block-based coding - into the world of text-based coding.
+Here are a few notable alternatives and most common text-based languages for kids to learn:

-• Python: Python is a widely-used programming language known for its versatility and power.
+• Python: Python is a widely used programming language known for its versatility and power.
 It offers a smooth transition from block-based coding to text-based programming, allowing older kids to dive deeper into coding concepts.
+It is one of the most beginner friendly and most commonly used languages today.

 • JavaScript: JavaScript is a popular language used for web development.
 It provides older kids with more flexibility and allows them to create interactive and dynamic web-based projects.